strawberry-graphql/strawberry/docs/guides/extensions.md

 ### Resolve

-`resolve` can be used to run code before or after the execution of resolvers, this method _must_ call `_next` with all the arguments, as they will be needed by the resolvers:
+`resolve` can be used to run code before or after the execution of resolvers, this method _must_ call `_next` with all the arguments, as they will be needed by the resolvers.

+Note that `resolve` can also be implemented asynchronously.

 ```python
 from strawberry.types import Info